CRA Product Classification: Is Your Product Default, Important, or Critical?

 Full list from Annex IV:

-- Hardware Security Modules (HSMs)
+- Hardware Devices with Security Boxes

 - Smartcards or similar devices, including secure elements